latex3/hyperref/README.md

  1. Download the hyperref files from CTAN or the TUG server.
     If necessary, unpack them.
- 2. If directory `beta' exists, replace the files by the counterparts in this directory, if you want to use the latest versions.
- 3. Generate the package and driver files: tex hyperref.ins
+ 2. Generate the package and driver files: tex hyperref.ins
- 4. Install the files `*.sty', `*.def', and `*.cfg' in your TDS tree: cp *.sty *.def *.cfg TDS:tex/latex/hyperref/ Replace `TDS:' by the prefix of your TDS tree (texmf directory).
+ 3. Install the files `*.sty`, `*.def`, and `*.cfg` in your TDS tree: cp *.sty *.def *.cfg TDS:tex/latex/hyperref/ Replace `TDS:` by the prefix of your TDS tree (texmf directory).
     The exception is bmhydoc.sty, it belongs to the source files (TDS:source/latex/hyperref/).
- 5. Copy the documentation files to "TDS:doc/latex/hyperref/": manual.pdf, README.md, ChangeLog.txt,
+ 4. Copy the documentation files to "TDS:doc/latex/hyperref/": manual.pdf, README.md, ChangeLog.txt,
-    slides.pdf, paper.pdf, options.pdf, hyperref.pdf, backref.pdf,
+    slides.pdf, paper.pdf, hyperref.pdf, backref.pdf,
     nameref.pdf (Also the HTML version of the manual can be put there.)
- 6. Update the databases if necessary, eg. for texlive: mktexlsr .../texmf
+ 5. Update the databases if necessary, eg. for texlive: mktexlsr .../texmf

 ## AUTHORS/MAINTAINERS